Ronnie Lee Gardner

-Personal background
+Early life

 Ronnie Lee Gardner was born in Salt Lake City, Utah, and was the youngest of Dan and Ruth Gardner's seven children.
 Dan was a heavy drinker who left the household to start another family while Ronnie was a toddler; Dan and Ruth divorced when Ronnie was 18 months old.
 Six months later, Ronnie was found malnourished and wandering the streets alone in a diaper.
 Child welfare workers filed a "failure to care" petition and took him into custody, though they later returned him to his mother.
 Gardner's relationship with his father was tumultuous; Dan did not believe he was Gardner's biological father and frequently told his son of his belief.
 According to Gardner, he was raised by an older sister, and was sexually abused by his siblings.
 Sometimes he and his sister Bonnie would run away and seek refuge in a "hobo camp."
 By the age of 10, Gardner was addicted to drugs and permitted access to alcohol.
 He and his brother Randy were arrested for stealing cowboy boots and taken into juvenile detention.
 Gardner recalled with distress that his father Dan came to take his brother Randy home and left him behind.

 Early institutionalization

 Gardner's mother married Bill Lucas, who had been incarcerated in Wyoming in 1968.
 The Gardner-Lucas family eventually had nine children.
 Gardner admired Lucas, who used his stepsons as lookouts while burglarizing homes.
 By his early teens, Gardner had been held in detention at a series of institutions, including an involuntary commitment at Utah State Hospital in Provo.
-Gardner was small as a boy, and described that he had to fight to defend himself and earn respect.
+Gardner was small as a boy and said that he had to fight to defend himself and earn respect.
 As Gardner admitted, "I was a nasty little bugger."

-While held at Utah State Industrial School in Ogden, Jack Statt, (who was living with Garner's brother Randy) visited Gardner.
+While held at Utah State Industrial School in Ogden, Jack Statt (who was living with Gardner's brother Randy) visited Gardner.
 According to Gardner, Statt met Randy at a bus stop and paid him $25 for oral sex.
 When released from the school in 1975, Gardner stayed with Statt.
 Although social workers noted the men in the household were dressed like women, Statt officially became a foster parent to Gardner and his brother.
 Gardner said that Statt performed sex acts on them and explained, "I thought life like that was normal."
 Gardner stated in a psychological evaluation that he worked as a prostitute while living with Statt, who psychologists say fit the profile of a pedophile.
 Gardner said his time in foster care was the most stable period of his life — "Jack was a good man, and he tried to help us out."